adaltas/node-nikita/src/system/user/index.coffee.md

-# `nikita.system.user(options, [callback])`
+# `nikita.system.user.add(options, [callback])`

 Create or modify a Unix user.

 ## Options

 *   `arch_chroot` (boolean|string)
     Run this command inside a root directory with the arc-chroot command or any provided string, require the "rootdir" option if activated.
 *   `rootdir` (string)
     Path to the mount point corresponding to the root directory, required if the "arch_chroot" option is activated.
 *   `comment`
     Short description of the login.
 *   `expiredate`
     The date on which the user account is disabled.
 *   `gid`
     Group name or number of the user´s initial login group.
 *   `groups`
     List of supplementary groups which the user is also a member of.
 *   `home`
     Value for the user´s login directory, default to the login name appended to "BASE_DIR".
 *   `inactive`
     The number of days after a password has expired before the account will be disabled.
 *   `name`
     Login name of the user.
 *   `no_home_ownership` (boolean)
     Disable ownership on home directory which default to the "uid" and "gid" options, default is "false".
 *   `password`
     The unencrypted password.
 *   `password_sync`
     Synchronize password, default is "true".
 *   `shell`
     Path to the user shell, set to "/sbin/nologin" if "false", "/bin/bash" if true or default to the system shell value in "/etc/default/useradd", by default "/bin/bash".
 *   `skel`
     The skeleton directory, which contains files and directories to be copied in the user´s home directory, when the home directory is created by useradd.
 *   `system`
     Create a system account, such user are not created with a home by default, set the "home" option if we it to be created.
 *   `uid`
     Numerical value of the user´s ID, must not exist.

 ## Callback parameters

 *   `err`
     Error object if any.
 *   `status`
     Value is "true" if user was created or modified.

 ## Example